Design Pattern Evangelist Blog

 Here are the pages from the draft book that say as well as I can in just a few pages:

 Ah!
 He’s working on a book, and he posted images of a few pages.
-On Page 4 he writes:
+On Page 4 of his post he writes:

 What about nested hexagons?